Resurrectionists in the United Kingdom: Gangs

 Violent mobs were not the only problems body snatchers faced.
 Naples also wrote of how he met "patrols" and how "dogs flew at us", references to some of the measures taken to secure graves against his ilk.
 The aristocracy and very rich placed their dead in triple coffins, vaults and private chapels, sometimes guarded by servants.
 For the less wealthy, double coffins were available, buried on private land in deep graves.
-More basic defences included the placing of heavy weights over the coffin, or simply filling the grave with stones rather than soil.
+More basic defences included placing heavy weights over the coffin, or simply filling the grave with stones rather than soil.
 Such deterrents were sometimes deployed in vain; at least one London graveyard was owned by an anatomist who, it was reported, "obtained a famous supply [of cadavers] ... and he could charge pretty handsomely for burying a body there, and afterwards get from his pupils from eight to twelve guineas for taking it up again!"
 Ever more elaborate creations included The Patent Coffin, an iron contraption with concealed springs to prevent any levering of its lid.
 Corpses were sometimes secured inside their caskets by iron straps, while other designs used special screws to reinforce metal bands placed around the coffin.
 In Scotland, iron cages called mortsafes either encased buried coffins, or were set in a concrete foundation and covered the whole grave.
 Some covered more than one coffin, while others took the form of iron lattices fixed beneath large stone slabs, buried with the coffin.
 They may not have been secure enough; as one 20th-century writer observed, an empty coffin found beneath a buried mortsafe in Aberlour had probably been "opened during the night succeeding the funeral, and carefully closed again, so that the disturbance of the soil had escaped notice or had been attributed to the original burial."